AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

+# BioNet: a Python interface to NEURON for large-scale network simulations

+## Getting started
+This brief tutorial explains how to run simulations with BioNet using one of the provided example networks.
-Below instructions apply for installing BioNet and running simulationson Linux platform, although it was also tested on MacOS platfrom:
+The instructions apply for Linux platform, although the package was also tested on MacOS.

-BioNet package is a component of the larger Brain Modeling ToolKit package https://github.com/AllenInstitute/bmtk To install BioNet you will install the Brain Modeling Toolkit by clicking on "Clone or download" button and download the zip file to the desired folder.
+BioNet package is a component of the Brain Modeling ToolKit (BMTK) package https://github.com/AllenInstitute/bmtk.
+Thus, to install BioNet you will need to install the Brain Modeling Toolkit.

+Click "Clone or download" button and downloading the zip file to the desired folder.

-cd to that folder and unzip the file will create bmtk-develop folder:
+cd to the folder with the downloaded file and unzip:

-To compile
 ```bash
 $ unzip bmtk-develop
 ```
+You should find the folder `bmtk-develop` including Brain Modeling Toolkit

-You will also need to add a path to bmtk-develop folder to you PYTHOPATH variable in your bashrc file.
+Add a path to the bmtk-develop folder to the environment variable `PYTHOPATH` in your `.bashrc` file.

+###Dependancies:

+####Python
 BioNet package requires Python 2.7 (www.python.org).

-If you do not have Python installed we recommend installing Anaconda distribution of Python (https://www.anaconda.com/download/) that comes preloaded with many packages and easy installation of additional packages.
+If you do not have Python already installed, we recommend installing Anaconda distribution of Python (https://www.anaconda.com/download/) that comes preloaded with many packages and easy installation of additional packages.

+####Python packages
-BioNet has the following Python package dependancies which may need to be installed prior to running the code
+BioNet has the following Python package dependancies which may need to be installed prior to running the code:

 numpy 1.10

 pandas 0.19.2

 h5py 2.6

 jsonschema

 ***Kael, what should I write about setup.py?

-If you just installed Python then you will also need to include a path to Python's to your PATH variable and site packages to PYTHONPATH.
-For instance, for anaconda you will need to add patht to anaconda2/bin to your PATH and anaconda2/lib/python2.7/site-packages to your PYTHOPATH.
+If you have just installed Python then you will also need to update your environemnt variables: include a path to Python to your `PATH` environment variable include path to Python's site packages to PYTHONPATH.

+For instance, for anaconda you will need to add:

+`anaconda2/bin` to your PATH

+`anaconda2/lib/python2.7/site-packages` to your PYTHOPATH.

 At this stage try running python and importing Brain Modeling Toolkit as follows: